Harvard sues Trump administration to stop the freeze of more than $2 billion in grants

 BOSTON — (AP) — Harvard University announced Monday that it has filed suit to halt a federal freeze on more than $2.2 billion in grants after the institution said it would defy the Trump administration's demands to limit activism on campus.

-In a letter to Harvard earlier this month, the Trump administration had called for broad government and leadership reforms at the university as well as changes to its admissions policies.
-It also demanded the university audit views of diversity on campus, and stop recognizing some student clubs.
+In an April 11 letter to Harvard, the Trump administration had called for broad government and leadership reforms at the university and changes to its admissions policies.
+It also demanded the university audit views of diversity on campus and stop recognizing some student clubs.
+The administration has argued universities allowed antisemitism to go unchecked at campus protests last year against Israel's war in Gaza.

 Harvard President Alan Garber said the university would not bend to the demands.
 Hours later, the government froze billions of dollars in federal funding.